-Until October 2018 she was the Chair of 'Teachers of Old English in Britain and Ireland' and is currently the First Vice President for the Global head organisation of the International Society for Early Medieval English Studies (ISSIME).
-Until 2018 she has served as a Council Member of the Vikings Society for Northern Research, where she is also on the editorial board of Saga Book..
+Until October 2018 she was the Chair of 'Teachers of Old English in Britain and Ireland' and served as the First Vice President for the Global head organisation of the International Society for Early Medieval English Studies (ISSIME).
+Until 2018 she has served as a Council Member of the Viking Society for Northern Research, where she is also on the editorial board of Saga Book.

 I have been working with colleagues in microbiology to test the efficacy of medieval remedies.
 Our paper on our pilot study can be found here: F.Harrison, Roberts, A., Rumbaugh, K., Lee, C. and S. Diggle, ' A 1000 year old antimicrobial remedy with anti-Staphylococcal activity', mBio.
 6: 3 (2015), http://mbio.asm.org/content/6/4/e01129-15.full.

 I am a founding member of the cross-disciplinary research network on 'Disease, Disability and Medicine in Early Medieval Europe', which meets annually and the general editor of Studies in Early Medicine.

 Apart from feasting and disease I have written on medieval historiography, textiles as grave goods and perceptions of medieval myth.
 Between 2008 and 10 I led a research project on the Viking impact on the Irish Sea region, which included the study of genetics:

 and I continue to be interested in the Vikings in the Irish Sea region.

 In 2016 I organised a major research conference on the Viking World with Professor Judith Jesch: https://www.nottingham.ac.uk/research/groups/csva/news-events/the-viking-world-2016/index.aspx

 I am just stepping down as the director of the interdisciplinary Institute for Medieval Research, where I led a large group of medieval scholars at the University of Nottingham ://www.nottingham.ac.uk/medieval/index.aspx